 I have about 3000 visits per month and I make between $500-$1000 promoting affiliate products.

-I do that by presenting the products in a bit different way, answering all the question a potential buyer could have and I do my best to show a live demo of each tool/product I recommend.
+I do that by presenting the products in a bit different way, answering all the questions a potential buyer could have and I do my best to show a live demo of each tool/product I recommend.

 You can see what I mean in my Thrive Leads Review article.

-Use unique images, videos and text.
+Use unique images, videos, and text.

-Write longer articles, format your articles nicely and optimize your website for SEO.
+Write longer articles, format your articles nicely, and optimize your website for SEO.

-First impression matters too, so make sure your website looks nice, but keep the usability and functionality at the highest rate possible.
+The first impression matters too, so make sure your website looks nice, but keep the usability and functionality at the highest rate possible.

-David Schnieder, CEO and Co-Founder of Ninja Outreach
+David Schnieder, CEO, and Co-Founder of Ninja Outreach

 Affiliate marketing is done through the medium, which customers want to buy.